POM: Prescription only medicine

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme at www.mhra.gov.uk/yellowcard.

-There has not yet been any experience of combined overdose with drospirenone/ethinylestradiol.
-On the basis of general experience with combined oral contraceptives, symptoms that may possibly occur in this case are: nausea, vomiting and, in young girls, slight vaginal bleeding.
+There has not yet been any experience of overdose with Lucette.
+On the basis of general experience with combined oral contraceptives, symptoms that may possibly occur in this case are: nausea, vomiting and withdrawal bleeding.
+Withdrawal bleeding may even occur in girls before their menarche, if they accidentally take the medicinal product.
 There are no antidotes and further treatment should be symptomatic.

 Pharmacotherapeutic group: Sex hormones and modulators of the genital system; Progestogens and estrogens, fixed combinations, ATC code: G03AA12